marcinru/js-karma-seed/README.md

     npm run karma

 to use a watcher to check for file changes.
-You should eventually see 1 test ran and 0 failures.
+You should eventually see 1 test ran and 0 fails.
+Try to fix it.

+**Hint for WebStorm users**
+*You can right click the karma.conf.js file to run the tests.*